kidGodzilla/framework-starter-kit/README.md

 Your application should utilize **global event listeners**, in the form of event delegates, declared within `js/events.js`.

 ### Where are dependencies loaded?
 Dependencies are hot-loaded by `framework/loader.js` at the end of the file.
-They are also compiled inside your gruntfile.
+They are also compiled inside `Gruntfile.js` and placed into `dist/app.min.js`.